Introduction

 7. The Colonialism Working Group

-Approval was gained from Governing Body for the appointment of a 3-year Postdoctoral Research Fellow (PDRF) to look at the legacies of colonialism and began to draft the terms of reference for that post, to be advertised in 2023-24.
+Approval was gained from Governing Body for the appointment of a 3-year Postdoctoral Research Fellow (PDRF) to look at the legacies of colonialism .
+The post-holder joined the College in Michaelmas Term 2024.

 8. Accessible Communications